 1. Air Fresheners

 One of my favorite ways to make a room smell good is by diffusing essential oils.
 Not only do they smell great, but they act as aromatherapy, so they can significantly impact the way you feel.
-I prefer nebulizing diffusers, because they are extremely effective.
-Just make sure you avoid essential oils that are toxic for cats, dogs and other pets, as some of them can be deadly – there’s a good article at the Canadian Veterinary Medical Association that lists out oils you should avoid if you have a pet.
+I prefer nebulizing diffusers because they are extremely effective.
+Just make sure you avoid essential oils that are toxic for cats, dogs, and other pets, as some of them can be deadly.

 A great alternative to bleach (one of the most harmful household cleaning products) for sanitization purposes is by spraying vinegar, and then hydrogen peroxide (not mixed, but separate).
 I personally use this for when I feed my cats (because they eat a raw food diet), and I’ve never had any issues with contamination.
 Spraying undiluted white vinegar and then spraying 3% hydrogen peroxide on a surface is “more effective than any of the commercial cleaners in killing bacteria” (3).